Changissnz/collusion_exposed_is_collusion/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 So socialism is a thing in the US.
 Don't be fooled by the front page tycoon shows.
 Family values...socialist.
 Cultural initiatives...socialist.
-And wealth re-distribtion...
-also socialist.
+And wealth re-distribution... also socialist.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_sfw2s4sfw2s4sfw2" src="https://github.com/user-attachments/assets/eb8942db-0208-46e1-a6bc-a07591921eb6" />